ou-elot/CSE185-Final-Project/README.md

 You should now be able to run the command.
 Type the following to check:
 ```
 mygwas --help
+#try the following if the command above doesnt work
+mygwas -h
 ```
 Should see: